MPEGGroup/mpeg-pcc-tmc13/README.md

 ## Running

-This TMC13 codec implementation encodes single frames.
+This TMC13 codec implementation encodes frame sequences.
 A single binary contains the encoder and decoder implementation, with selection using the `--mode` option.
 Documentation of options is provided via the `--help` command line option.